koolaidxk1d/vlc-timestamp-hotkey/README.md

 *Run vlc_getframe.ahk

-*F8 key will append the current time to a file named according to your video (e.g. 'Begala Nightmare.mp4' would post to 'Begala Nightmare.mp4.txt')
+*F8 key will append the current time to a file named according to your video (e.g. 'cats.mp4' would post to 'cats.mp4.txt')